Mark Twain effect

-In some stock markets, the Mark Twain effect is the phenomenon of stock returns in October being lower than in other months.
-The name comes from a line in Mark Twain's Pudd'nhead Wilson: "October.
+In some stock markets, the October Effect (also referred to as the Mark Twain effect) is the phenomenon of stock returns in October being lower than in other months.
+The reference to Mark Twain comes from a line in Mark Twain's Pudd'nhead Wilson: "October.
 This is one of the peculiarly dangerous months to speculate in stocks.
 The others are July, January, September, April, November, May, March, June, December, August, and February."

-The quotation is a sarcastic assertion that speculation in stocks is always dangerous.
-The fact that Twain specifically picks out October initially is taken as a reference to an "October effect", as exemplified by the 1929, 1987 and 2008 stock market crashes which roughly occurred in October.